oneeve8/kobble-data/content/problems.md

 So tried cut and paste
-Strange things happened such as duplicate files created Expanding and contracting caused extra copies to appear or disappear
+Strange things happened such as duplicate files created Expanding and contracting caused extra copies to appear or disappear Tried to delete extra copies and wrong files got deleted